julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 Not because they were evil—but because the **soul was considered too unanchored** to travel safely.

 In folk logic, you do not open doors when the house is already shaking.

 ---

+### Timing Matters More Than the Herb

+In traditional herbalism, the question was never just what to use, but when.

+The same plant could:

+harm in one moment
+heal in another

+Shock, grief, and emotional upheaval were seen as stages, not a single state.

+In the first moment → gentle, holding remedies
+In the later phase → movement, warmth, restoration

+This is why some herbs were delayed - not avoided.

+In the earliest stages of shock, flowers, not herbs, were often chosen.
+Flower essences sit at the edge of herbalism and ritual.

+If grief feels too raw for herbal medicine, **[Flower Essences](/flower-essences-for-emotional-healing/)** were traditionally used instead.

+---